MaxSvargal/upstndr/README.md

 ├── utils.ts
 ```

-You can import all modules from the upstndr package that it use internally (e.g. `upstndr/internals/${package}`).
+You can import all modules which upstndr use internally from the upstndr package (e.g. `upstndr/internals/${package}`) and don't install any peer dependencies.
 Of course you can use it as usual, but some features may work incorrectly.

 There are the all internal dependencies:
 - react-redux